rampmaster/phpepub/README.md

     .
 ```

+## EPub class documentation
+This class has been designed for ease of use, and to enable ePub book creation on the fly.

+The ePub standard contains a lot of parameters that can be set by the user, but in this implementation we are only relying on some of them, the important ones so to speak.

+### Mandatory Fields:
+* Title: setTitle(\$title), where \$title is a text string.
+* Language: setLanguage(\$language), where \$language is a RFC3066 Language code, such as "en", "da", "fr" etc. Language is "en" by default.
+* Identifier: setIdentifier(\$identifier, \$identifierType), where both arguments are text strings.
+The \$identifier should be unique for the book.
+If you don't have anything unique you can use the _createUUID_ function mentioned later in the documentation.
+  * The \$identifierType must be one of these:
+    * "EPub::IDENTIFIER_URI": When using the page URL as \$identifier.
+    * "EPub::IDENTIFIER_ISBN": Usually used for published books, where the books unique ISBN number are available.
+    * "EPub::IDENTIFIER_UUID": A generated or random UUID string on the form c5bc871d-a20a-fc48-ccb4-bb134ae6c564

+### Optional Fields:
+* Description: A book description or synopsis
+* Author: Book author or creator. setAuthor(\$author, \$authorSortKey) has two arguments, where the sort key can be left blank with ''.
+The \$authorSortKey is basically how the name is to be sorted, usually it's "Lastname, First names" where the $author is the straight "Firstnames Lastname"
+* Publisher: Book publisher Information, use setPublisher($publisherName, $publisherURL) to set the name and URL of the publisher.
+* Date: The publishing date of the book, as a timestamp.
+If left blank the current date/time will be used.
+* Rights: Text string with the licence and copyrights that may apply to the book.
+* Source URL: The web address for the book, if any are available, but this eBook must be downloadable from somewhere.
+This is usually also the address used as an identifier, if that parameter is using the "URI" identifier type.

 ## TODO:
 * The goal being to encompass the majority of the features in the ePub 2.0 and 3.0 specifications, except the Daisy type files.
 * Add better handling of Reference structures.